juanfont/headscale/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug report'
+name: "Bug report"
-about: 'Create a bug report to help us improve'
+about: "Create a bug report to help us improve"
-title: ''
+title: ""
-labels: [ 'bug' ]
+labels: ["bug"]
-assignees: ''
+assignees: ""
 ---

 **Bug description**

 <!-- A clear and concise description of what the bug is.
 Describe the expected bahavior
   and how it is currently different.
 If you are unsure if it is a bug, consider discussing it on our Discord server first. -->

 **To Reproduce**

 <!-- Steps to reproduce the behavior. -->

 **Context info**

 <!-- Please add relevant information about your system.
 For example:
 - Version of headscale used
 - Version of tailscale client